tonellotto/hpsa/README.md

 * Responsible: [Nicola Tonellotto](http://pomino.isti.cnr.it/~khast)
 * TA: Roberto Trani
 * Hours: 20
-* Period: dal 17/04/2019 al 16/05/2019
+* Period: from 17/04/2019 to 16/05/2019
 * Language: english
 * Email: nicola [dot] tonellotto [at] isti [dot] cnr [dot] it, roberto [dot] trani [at] isti [dot] cnr [dot] it

 ## Exam

-The final exam is composed by a software project on the course topics and by a written examination test.
+The final exam is composed of a software project ([descripted here](./projects.md)) on the course topics and by a written examination test.

 ## Notes